Launch Your Online Business in Just 7 Days

-There are lots of factors and trends that influence SEO, all of which come and go, but H1 tags have never lost their ability to influence SEO.
+So many factors and trends influence SEO, all of which come and go, but using H1 tags will always improve your SEO game.

-Simply put, the H1 tag is a HTML tag which indicates a title on a webpage.
+Simply put, the H1 tag is an HTML tag that indicates a title on a webpage.

-HTML has six different heading tags — H1, H2, and so on.
+HTML has 6 different heading tags — H1, H2, and so on.

-H1 tags are very often confused with title tags, as they both act as titles to accurately describe what your webpage is about.
+H1 tags are often found with title tags, as they both act as titles to describe what your webpage is about accurately.

 So, what’s the difference then?
 It’s simple!

 The fundamental difference is where they appear:

 Title tags appear as hyperlinks in search engine results when users search for something specific.

 Users then click on these title tags and are directed to the web page.

 The title tags don’t appear on the actual webpage.